hodcroftlab/covariants/docs/Update Data.md

 In turn, files in `cluster_tables/` are generated (incrementally) using the remaining scripts in the [`scripts/`](/scripts) directory.
 See data curator guide for more details.

 In order to modify the data in the web application, one should modify and run the necessary scripts and then the conversion script.
-The produced files will them be available to the web application.
+The produced files will then be available to the web application.

 See also: